espiem/Quartz/content/z_mechanics/Character Building V1.3/Character Building/Feats/Expert Backstabber.md

 # Expert Backstabber
 ![[icons-sundries-books-book-red-exclamation.webp|150]]

-When you Strike an [[Off-Guard]] foe with a weapon that has the backstabber weapon trait, you deal 2 extra precision damage instead of 1.
+When you Strike an [[z_mechanics/PF2e Mechanics_1.5_09122024/Effects/Conditions/Off-Guard]] foe with a weapon that has the backstabber weapon trait, you deal 2 extra precision damage instead of 1.

 If the weapon is a +3 weapon, you deal 4 extra precision damage instead of 2.